All Episodes

 So I want to see how long it takes for this story to generate cable news stories on the black hole and the possibility of a black hole swallowing Earth.

-Crisis news on parade never ends.
+Crisis News on parade never ends.

-Alright, back to the phones quickly.
+All right, back to the phones quickly.

 Richmond, Virginia, this is Bob.